mfaani/mfaani/content/posts/career/how-quantifying-impact-helps-your-career-growth/index.md

 ## Summary

-Upon sharing my realization with my team members as a common shortcoming of us engineers, one of our company's most distinguished engineers immediately replied with:
+Upon sharing my realization with my team members as a common shortcoming of us engineers, one of our company's most distinguished engineers - [John Riviello](https://www.johnriviello.com) immediately replied with:

 > Excellent Advice.
 Every time I’ve been promoted at our company, it’s because I had data like this to quantify my business impact, and I made sure to collect it every time I shipped something so I had an inventory of impact to reference.
 >